rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

    After you submit the verification code, you need to re-authenticate by using the MFA process.

-### Configure your account to authenticate by using an OTP device
+### Configure your account to authenticate by using a Mobile App.

-A one-time password (OTP), also known as a one-time PIN or dynamic password, is a password that is valid for one login session or transaction on a computer system or other digital device.

-To configure your account to use an OTP device for MFA, you must install one of the following OTP client applications on your device:
+To configure your account to use a Mobile App for MFA, you must install one of the following OTP client applications on your device:

 - [Authy](https://www.authy.com/)